praeclarumjj3/VQ-VAE-on-MNIST/README.md

 ## 3. Generating images from model

-To generate new images from z sampled randomly from a gaussian with `mean : 0.5` and `std :0.5` run the following command(in google colab):
+To generate new images from z sampled randomly from a unit gaussian run the following command(in google colab):

 ```
 ! python3 generate.py  --model [SAVED_MODEL_FILENAME] --input [MNIST_or_random] --device ['cpu' or 'cuda' ] --hidden-size [SIZE] --k [NUMBER] --filename [SAVING_NAME]